 Notes on YouTube’s approval policy

 Your ad must be approved to ensure it checks out against AdWords policies.
-It will then automatically go live either when you’ve scheduled it or if you’ve chosen to have it launch right after it’s approved.
+It will then automatically go live either when you’ve scheduled it or if you’ve chosen to have it launched right after it’s approved.
 The approval process is in place to ensure that an ad is safe and appropriate.
 The ad itself, the keywords used, and the landing pages linked to the ad are all reviewed to ensure they adhere to the policies of the platform.
 Existing campaigns that are edited must also go through the approval process once more to check that the changes pass.

 Usually the review process can take anywhere between a few hours to one business day.
 More complex ads take longer to review, but they are reviewed within the order they are received.